jimskon/namesPy/README.md

 # namesPy
-## A name stats lopokup program using pythoing REST microservice
+## A name stats lopokup program using a python REST microservice

 ## Setup python3 and Flask